hackforla/internship-website-design-system/README.md

 - This is a project of _Hack for LA_, please [Join here](https://www.hackforla.org/join)
 - Join the team on Slack on [#internship](https://hackforla.slack.com/archives/C01VAUPU788)

-## Installation instructions

-### Prerequisites

-- Install [Docker](https://www.docker.com/get-started) on your machine.

-### Setting up the development environment

-1. Fork and Clone this Repository (see **Working with forks and branches** below) `git clone <your-forked-repository-url>`
-   `cd <repository-name>`
-2. Build the Docker image. `docker build -t mkdocs-site .` This command builds a Docker image named `mkdocs-site` from the Dockerfile in the current directory.
-3. Run the Docker container.
-   `docker run -p 8000:8000 mkdocs-site`
-   This command runs the `mkdocs-site` image as a container and maps the container's port 8000 to port 8000 on your host machine, allowing you to access the MkDocs server.

-4. View the site by navigating to `http://localhost:8000` in your web browser.

-You should see your MkDocs site being served from the Docker container.

 ### Notes